 It is said that every owner who has since lived at Chavenage has witnessed ghostly happenings and experienced ice-cold chills.

 During the Battle of Tewkesbury in 1471, many vanquished soldiers are said to have sought solace at Ye Olde Black Bear.

-To many locals Littledean Hall is simply known as ‘the haunted house.’
-With a number of poltergeist incidents reported with the Blue Bedroom considered ‘too haunted’ to sleep in.
+To many locals, Littledean Hall is simply known as ‘the haunted house’ — with a number of poltergeist incidents reported and the Blue Bedroom considered ‘too haunted’ to sleep in.

 At 5.30am on 13 October 1928, a Leeds to Bristol train crashed in Charfield, tragically killing 15 people.
 Two small bodies have remained unidentified and are buried in the graveyard with ‘two unknown’ inscribed on the gravestones.

 A sad tale that has been passed down the generations is that a strange woman dressed in black visited the graves of the two unknown children late into the 1950s, when it is thought that she also died.
 And now, two lonely and lost ghostly railway children, walking hand-in-hand have been spotted hovering near the site of the crash.

 The Dick Whittington in Gloucester

 The Dick Whittington, a 15th century merchant’s house in Gloucester, has a fascinating history.
 Originally built for Richard Whittington, nephew of the legendary Dick Whittington, the pub is now frequented by paranormal investigators after a hunched figure kept reappearing.

 This strange man was reportedly seen walking around in the cellar and has caused workmen to flee the building.
 Lights have also been seen floating over the bar, while furniture eerily moves itself around the building.